Boarders/slick-blog/site/posts/halting2.md

 ---

+[Last time](https://boarders.github.io/posts/halting1.html), we showed the undecidability of the halting problem using the lambda calculus as our model of computation.
-In this post we are going to take the argument from [last time](https://boarders.github.io/posts/halting1.html) and formalise it in Agda.
+In this post, we are going to take that argument and formalise it in Agda.
 To begin, let's grab some imports:

 ```agda